Your Miracle Reaction

 Unhappy With How

-Then, a few months later—less than a week before His last Passover—a man named Lazarus dies.
+A few months later—less than a week before His last Passover—a man named Lazarus died.
 Questioning why Jesus didn’t get there earlier to heal him, some asked: “Could not this man, which opened the eyes of the blind, have caused that even this man should not have died?”
 (John 11:37).

 Here’s another way we carnally reason around miracles: We question why miracles aren’t performed exactly how we think they should be.

-Perhaps we know of a case where someone was clearly and miraculous saved from a fatal accident, but because they were still injured, our human nature asks: If that was a miracle, why didn’t God completely protect from injury?
+Perhaps we know of a case where someone was clearly and miraculously saved from a fatal accident, but because he was still injured, our human nature asks: If that was a miracle, why didn’t God completely protect him from injury?

 Did you catch that?
 Christ told His Father He didn’t need the miracle.
 He knew who the Father was.
 He prayed for the miracle so those around Him would believe.
-We might be selfishly motivated when praying for a miracle.
-But what faith and selflessness to pray, I don’t need this miracle, but they do.
+What faith and selflessness to pray, I don’t need this miracle, but they do.

 John’s account aptly gives the drama of this miracle: “And when he thus had spoken, he cried with a loud voice, Lazarus, come forth.
 And he that was dead came forth, bound hand and foot with graveclothes: and his face was bound about with a napkin.
 Jesus saith unto them, Loose him, and let him go.
 Then many of the Jews which came to Mary, and had seen the things which Jesus did, believed on him.
 But some of them went their ways to the Pharisees, and told them what things Jesus had done.
 Then gathered the chief priests and the Pharisees a council, and said, What do we? for this man doeth many miracles” (verses 43-47).

 Christ’s enemies felt the miracles were too sensational for Him not to gain believers.
-So they devise a plot to kill Him (verse 53).
+So they devised a plot to kill Him (verse 53).

 John 12:17-18 show there were too many witnesses and documented records to deny the miracle.
 The Pharisees said: After a miracle like this, how can we keep the entire world from following Him? (verse 19).

-A few verses later, Jesus is speaking to a couple of His disciples, after which there “came a voice from heaven” (verse 28).
+A few verses later, Jesus was speaking to a couple of His disciples, after which “came there a voice from heaven” (verse 28).
 It was audible: “The people therefore, that stood by, and heard it, said that it thundered: others said, An angel spake to him” (verse 29).

 People heard a voice from heaven, and some reasoned it away as thunder.
-Though couldn’t believe it was actually a voice!
+They couldn’t believe it was actually a voice!

 “Jesus answered and said, This voice came not because of me, but for your sakes” (verse 30).
 Here again Jesus confirmed He didn’t need that kind of miracle to know God was with Him.
 He knew it was for those around Him.

 Miracles continue to be a major feature in the Church Jesus founded.
 They were for the first-century Church (see Acts 6:8; 8:6; Romans 15:18-19; 1 Corinthians 12:10, 29; 2 Corinthians 12:12), and they still are today.
-There are plenty of examples on a collective scale, but also in each of our own lives.
+There are plenty of examples on a collective scale, as well as in each of our own lives.

-Mr. Flurry wrote: “Anyplace where you find God’s family government, you will find many inspiring miracles!”
-(The Former Prophets).
-He also stresses there that miracles, of themselves, aren’t necessarily an indicator of righteousness.
-That is important too, because there are prophecies about miracles in the end-time that are deceptive (2 Thessalonians 2:9) — Prophecy about the Church in the end time (when falling away).
-In Matthew 24:24, Christ names a group in the end time, the “very elect,” who are not deceived by “false Christ, and false prophets” performing “great signs and wonders.”
+Mr. Flurry writes: “Anyplace where you find God’s family government, you will find many inspiring miracles!” (ibid).
+He also stresses that miracles, of themselves, aren’t necessarily an indicator of righteousness.
+That is important too, because there are prophecies about miracles in the end time that are deceptive (2 Thessalonians 2:9).
+In Matthew 24:24, Christ names a group in the end time, the “very elect,” who are not deceived by “false Christs, and false prophets” performing “great signs and wonders.”

 The Right Response